|

 outboard motor.
 Unlike the trip from Iquitos in the larger boat yesterday,

 we weren't asked to wear life jackets.
-At one point we pulled into an

 inlet, walked across a short distance to another flat-bottomed boat in a